HISTORY, SYMBOLISM AND DEMONSTRATING BEHAVIORS CONSISTENT WITH OUR VALUES

 Lead: Executive Chief of Staff Win Phillips

 - Student, staff and faculty members of the task force have been confirmed.
-First meeting tentatively scheduled for late October.
+The committee has been meeting bi-weekly since October 2020.

 - Taskforce members: